It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 The same can be said for investing in stocks as far as the usefulness of learning how to invest.
 Investing in stocks, however, takes much less time as written previously so there is less time risk.
 The knowledge gained from investing in stocks, however, can also be leveraged just as it can from starting a business.

 Financial Risk to Start a Business or Invest in Stocks

-It’s likely that you’ll lose the money you put into a small business since there is a high failure rate.
+While there are many variables, it’s more likely that you’ll lose the money you put into a small business since there is such a high failure rate.

 Summary for Start a Business or Invest in Stocks